Preschoolers (2-5 years)

 School-aged kids (5-12)

-Children in this age range increasingly use the Internet to socialize with other children.
-Children’s virtual worlds such as Club Penguin and Poptropica are popular with kids at the younger end, while older kids may start using email or texting and are likely to be using the Internet for schoolwork.
+Children in this age range increasingly use the internet to socialize with other children.
+Children’s virtual worlds such as Hero Up and Club Pony Pals are popular with kids at the younger end, while older kids may start using social media or texting and are likely to be using the internet for schoolwork.

-- Spam, some of which includes scam messages, becomes an issue for children at this age in several different contexts: through email, through texts and through the chat functions of games and virtual worlds.
+- Spam, some of which includes scam messages, becomes an issue for children at this age in several different contexts: through email, social media, texts and the chat functions of games.
 Kids need to be taught to never reply to spam and to never follow unknown links.

 - Both typosquatting and mousetrapping can lead kids to inappropriate and unpleasant places on the Web.
-Bookmarking favourite websites and asking for help when navigating anywhere new, are two ways to avoid this: and telling kids to go to an adult can help mitigate problems if they land anywhere unexpected.
+Bookmark your children’s favourite websites and tell them to come to you if they need help or land anywhere unexpected.

 Gutnick, A. L., Robb, M., Takeuchi, L., & Kotler, J. Always connected: The new digital media habits of young children.
 New York: The Joan Ganz Cooney Center at Sesame Workshop.